peayah/github-pages-with-jekyll/_posts/2021-06-28-django-nutrients-counter.md

 ---

-With many diets, it feels like you don't eat enough, don't get enough of a variety to cover your daily needed nutients intake.
-This app keeps tab on how much you've consumed in a day as well as totalling essetial nutrients.
+With many diets, it feels like you don’t eat enough, don’t get enough of a variety to cover your daily needed nutrients intake.
+This app keeps tab on how much you’ve consumed in a day as well as totalling essential nutrients.

 The app gives you the ability to add new foods, delete a food if you decided to put that cupcake back :), lists monthly as well as daily consumption plus gives the user the ability to change daily food and nutients targets.